 The chance a woman has endometriosis depends on her family and medical history, as shown in this table:

 |Infertility with no other cause found||

 |Chronic pain and infertility||

-Like normal endometrium (uterine lining), endometriosis grows in response to the estrogen produced by the ovaries.
+Like normal endometrium (uterine lining) tissue, endometriosis grows in response to the estrogen produced by the ovaries.
 In most cases, it stops growing and may regress in the presence of progesterone.

 When a woman is pregnant, she produces high levels of progesterone; thus endometriosis often regresses and pain improves during pregnancy.

-Similarly, when a woman becomes menopausal, she stops producing estrogen and endometriosis rarely causes symptoms after menopause.
+Similarly, when a woman becomes menopausal, she stops producing estrogen.
+Endo rarely causes symptoms after menopause.